 Have satisfied the administrative requirements of previous grants received from the Division or other divisions of the Department, including grants that may be open at the time of application, and be in compliance with all permits issued to the Applicant Organization and/or the proposed project directors and managers by the Bureau of Archaeological Research.

 Have ownership of the property for which grant funding is requested or have the written concurrence of the Property Owner.
-Alternatively, have ownership in perpetutity of a façade easement, a preservation easement or a conservation easement and allowed, as per the legal document, to conduct the proposed work.
+Alternatively, have ownership in perpetuity of a façade easement, a preservation easement or a conservation easement and allowed, as per the legal document, to conduct the proposed work.
 Except for projects involving acquisition or site-specific archaeological investigation, the owner must be a public entity or a Non-profit Organization.
 For the purposes of this program, an eligible Applicant Organization may lease state-owned land or building(s) or both.

 For Acquisition and Development projects directed at Real Property, if funded, the Grantee (and the Property Owner, if not the Grantee) must file a Restrictive Covenant on the property with the Clerk of Court for ten (10) years for Development and twenty (20) for Acquisition prior to release of funds.

-For Development projects involving improvements to properties other than Real Property (e.g., an aircraft, locomotive, trolley, or marine vessel) and for Museum Exhibit projects, the Grantee (and the Property Owner, if not the Grantee) must execute and notarize a Preservation Agreement prior to release of funds.
+For Development projects involving improvements to properties other than Real Property (e.g., an aircraft, locomotive, trolley or marine vessel) and for Museum Exhibit projects, the Grantee (and the Property Owner, if not the Grantee) must execute and notarize a Preservation Agreement prior to release of funds.
 The Preservation Agreement shall require the Grantee and the Property Owner(s) to maintain the improvements or exhibit for a period of ten (10) years for Development projects and five (5) years for Museum Exhibit projects.

 If the property is leased, the lease agreement must be dated, signed, and submitted at the time of the application submission, with the required Owner Concurrence Letter attachment to the application.